-- et a per-user limit on the number of processes that can be created et a limit on the number of child processes (including arbitrarily de andchildren) that a process can create. - x the program.
-The question asks for kernel-level solutions, not remedies r user code.
-An operating system should be robust to deal with bad user - be: a kernel should detect the loop.
+- A. Set a per-user limit on the number of processes that can be created. - B. Set a limit on the number of child processes (including arbitrarily deep grandchildren) that a process can create.

+- Fix the program.
+The question asks for kernel-level solutions, not remedies for user code.
+An operating system should be robust to deal with bad user code. - The kernel should detect the loop.
 The kernel does not analyze user code.
-If d, it would take a lot of time and it would not be possible to detect this havior in many circumstances.
+If it did, it would take a lot of time and it would not be possible to detect this behavior in many circumstances.